Reference Architecture: Citrix DaaS - AWS

 Cloud Connectors, Delivery Controllers, and Resource Locations

-Diagram 13: CVADS Resource Location design pattern with separate subnets for VDAs and Cloud Connectors.
+Diagram 13: Citrix DaaS Resource Location design pattern with separate subnets for VDAs and Cloud Connectors Diagram 13: Citrix DaaS Resource Location design pattern with separate subnets for VDAs and Cloud Connectors.

 The same general concepts apply when we’re talking about Delivery Controllers (CVAD), though we use the term zone vs. resource location in the customer managed brokering subsystem.
-Also note that Cloud Connector instances on EC2 are great candidates for reserved pricing since they’ll be running anytime the system needs to be up.
+Also note that Cloud Connector instances on EC2 are great candidates for reserved pricing since they are running anytime the system needs to be up.
 See this article for more information about sizing Cloud Connector instances.

 Resource Locations and Zones